amelikov/tutorials/nuget/README.md

 Download the file and extract the contents inot a folder "nginx" under your Downloads.\
 The zip archive contains the directory structure Nginx needs to run.
 Once extracted, copy\
-the entire directory structure to `c:\Program files\ngingx` directory.
+the entire directory structure to `c:\Program files\nginx` directory.
 You would need to\
 create `c:\Program Files\nginx` directory manually.

 At this point, we need to make ngnix to run as Windows system service.
 We will use nssm\